An Approximation Algorithm for Maximum Stable Matching with Ties and Constraints: Base-orderable Matroids

 For a finite set $E$ and a family $\I\subseteq 2^{E}$, a pair $(E,\I)$ is called a {\em matroid} if the following three conditions hold: (I1) $\emptyset\in \I$, (I2) $S\subseteq T\in \I$ implies $S\in \I$, and (I3) for any $S,T\in \I$ with $|S|<|T|$, there exists $e\in T\setminus S$ such that $S+e\in \I$.

 For a matroid $(E,\I)$, each member of $\I$ is called an {\em independent set}.
 An independent set is called a {\em base} if it is inclusion-wise maximal in $\I$.
 We denote the family of all bases by $\B$.
-By the matroid axiom (I3), it follows that $|B_1|=|B_2|$ holds for any bases $B_1, B_2\in \B$. \begin{definition}[Base-orderable Matroid] A matroid $(E,\I)$ is called {\em base-orderable} if for any two bases $B_1, B_2\in \B$, there exists a bijection $\varphi\colon B_1\to B_2$ with the property that, for every $e\in B_1$, both $B_1-e+\varphi(e)$ and $B_2+e-\varphi(e)$ are bases. \end{definition} A class of base-orderable matroids includes {\em gammoids} \cite{BS68, Ingleton77} and, in particular, includes laminar matroids defined below.
+By the matroid axiom (I3), it follows that $|B_1|=|B_2|$ holds for any bases $B_1, B_2\in \B$. \begin{definition}[Base-orderable Matroid] A matroid $(E,\I)$ is called {\em base-orderable} if for any two bases $B_1, B_2\in \B$, there exists a bijection $\varphi\colon B_1\to B_2$ with the property that, for every $e\in B_1$, both $B_1-e+\varphi(e)$ and $B_2+e-\varphi(e)$ are bases. \end{definition} A class of base-orderable matroids includes {\em gammoids} (see \cite{Brualdi71} and \cite[Theorem 42.12]{Schr03}), and gammoids include laminar matroids described below (see \cite{FO17} and \cite[Section 2.3.1]{Finkelstein11}). \begin{example}[Laminar Matroid] For a laminar family $\laminar$ on $E$ and a function $q\colon\laminar\to \Zp$, define $\I=\set{S\subseteq E|\forall L\in \laminar: |S\cap L|\leq q(L)}$.
+Then, $(E,\I)$ is a base-orderable matroid. \end{example} A matroid is {\em laminar} if it can be defined in the above-mentioned manner for some $\laminar$ and $q$.